 You need to create enough content to achieve “Topical Authority”.

-But you can use the “Content Planner” feature of Surfer SEO to find out what content topics you need to cover on your website to achieve “Topical Authority” on a certain subject.
+However, you can use Surfer SEO’s “Content Planner” feature to determine what content topics your website needs to cover to achieve “Topical Authority” on a certain subject.

 In my experience, most keywords require at least 52 articles on a certain topic to achieve topical authority.